 President and Chief Executive Officer (July 1, 2019 - Present).
 Mr. Kiernan has served on the Board of Directors since February 27, 2020.
-Prior to serving as President and Chief Executive Officer, Mr. Kiernan served as Executive Vice President and Chief Financial Officer (June 1, 2015- June 30, 2019).
+Prior to serving as President and Chief Executive Officer, Mr. Kiernan served as Executive Vice President and Chief Financial Officer (June 1, 2015 - June 30, 2019).
 Before joining Alico, Mr. Kiernan worked as the CFO of Greenwich Associates, a private global research-based consulting firm serving the financial services industry.
 He previously worked as the Treasurer and SVP for Capital Markets & Risk Management for Global Crossing until its \$3 billion sale to Level 3 in 2011.
 He was also the Vice President of Investor Relations for Misys plc, which maintained a public listing on the London Stock Exchange and a Nasdaq listing for one of its subsidiaries, and a Director of Corporate Development for IBM.
 Earlier in his career, Mr. Kiernan served as a Managing Director at Bear Stearns, specializing in IPOs and M&A for technology companies.
+Mr. Kiernan has been a member of the Board of Directors for Codorus Valley Bancorp, Inc. (Nasdaq: CVLY), parent company of PeoplesBank, since April 12, 2022, and serves on its Corporate Governance and Nominating Committee, Audit Committee, and Compensation Committee.
 He received a B.A. in Finance and History summa cum laude from Saint Vincent College, an M.B.A. from the Darden Graduate School of Business Administration and a Juris Doctorate from the University of Virginia School of Law.
 He is a member of the New York Bar and a Certified Treasury Professional.
+Mr. Kiernan has completed coursework in Director Professionalism as a member of the National Association of Corporate Directors.